kendu/wordpress/README.md

 #WORDPRESS

 Built from oficial wordpress image.
-The only difference is increased max upload size
+The only difference is increased max upload size.